Boswellia ameero

 Boswellia ameero is a species of flowering plant in the Burseraceae family.
 It is endemic to the island of Socotra in Yemen, common locally in arid, partly deciduous forests; however, populations are fragmentary, with aged, seldom regenerating trees being dominant.
 Also, the habitat of B. ameero may be degrading.

-Flowers of B. ameero vary; in some populations they are bright pink, in others, pale pink.
+The flowers of B. ameero vary; in some populations they are bright pink, in others, pale pink.
 Boswellia ameero is sometimes used for its resin.